fog/fog/lib/fog/rackspace/docs/block_storage.md

 #### Example Request

-To request a list of flavors:
+To request a list of volume types:

 	response = service.list_volume_types